getodk/docs/odkx-src/xlsx-converter-using.rst

   "text", "user_name", "What is your name?", "¿Cuál es su nombre?"
   "integer", "user_age", "How old are you?", "¿Cuántos años tienes?"

-The labels used in the buttons and prompts supplied by ODK Survey are defined in the **framework_translations** sheet of the :file:`framework.xlsx` file under :file:`config/assets/framework/forms/framework.xlsx` Simply add your language code and translations to this sheet of this XLSX file and run :guilabel:`XLSXConverter` on it to enable support of your language across all of the built-in buttons and prompts within ODK Survey.
+The labels used in the buttons and prompts supplied by ODK-X Survey are defined in the **framework_translations** sheet of the :file:`framework.xlsx` file under :file:`config/assets/framework/forms/framework.xlsx` Simply add your language code and translations to this sheet of this XLSX file and run :guilabel:`XLSXConverter` on it to enable support of your language across all of the built-in buttons and prompts within ODK-X Survey.

 .. _xlsx-using-advanced-branching:

 More Advanced Branching
 ----------------------------

-ODK Survey supports situations where the user needs to be in control of which survey or section of a survey they are working on.
+ODK-X Survey supports situations where the user needs to be in control of which survey or section of a survey they are working on.
 To do this, the :th:`branch_label` column is used, as well as the **choices** worksheet.
 It also utilizes a new question type: :tc:`user_branch`.
 The following example combines aforementioned surveys and allows the user to decide whether they want to fill out the survey about pizza, or the survey about birthdays.

 A choice set needs to be added to the **choices** worksheet with the applicable branching options.
 The resulting **choices** worksheet would look like this: